yerass11/31github/RecursiveGraphics/readme.txt

 5

 /**********************************************************************
  * Approximate number of hours to complete this assignment            *
  **********************************************************************/

-Number of hours: 3(spent 1 hour to find art)
+Number of hours: 3(spent 1 hour to find art idea)